andreasorrentino1998/unix-shell-c/README.md

-# unix-shell-c
+# Unix shell
+Author: Andrea Sorrentino

-A simple Unix shell written in C with POSIX standard library
+A simple Unix shell written in C with POSIX standard library.
+You can see the code to understand how a shell is developed and you can reuse the code freely in your project.